 Continuing work for the expert banking witness

 Prior to 2007 there had been a huge growth in lending generally but particularly in the personal and property sectors.
 Such growth could not be sustained, but few expected the downturn to be so severe: I return to this theme in my final paragraph.

 Such rapid growth could indicate that some lenders might have been so keen to lend that they deliberately relaxed their credit checks and procedures.
-Also, as volumes have increased, the quality of their 'due diligence' might have inadvertently been compromised.
+Also, as volumes increased, the quality of their 'due diligence' might have inadvertently been compromised.
 Recruitment and training do not always keep pace with the volume of lending applications: overstretched and badly trained staff make mistakes.
 So, losses were sustained partly because lenders relaxed their lending policies and partly because some lenders failed to adhere even to their revised policies but also because of the property crash.

 Lenders will also claim that as their business grew, reliance on third party professional advisers increased and that some of their advisers were under pressure to cut corners, making mistakes and giving negligent advice in the process.